TankerHQ/quickstart-examples/client/web/tutorial/README.md

 It implements the following features:

 * Signing up
-* Logging in
+* Logging in and out
-* Loading and saving the contents of the notes
+* Loading and saving a single note by sending it to the notepad server
+* Sharing the note with other users
+* Reading notes shared by other users

 Here is the user experience flow:

-1. A user signs up and creates an account with an email and a password
+1. A new user signs up with an email address and a password
-2. He logs in
-3. He is redirected to an edit form where he can type text, and save the contents by sending them to a remote server.
+2. A form field allows to edit, save and/or share a single note
+3. A list of shared notes is displayed below the edition field

-The server handles signing up of the users by hashing their passwords, and can also store the user notes.
+The server handles user signup by hashing their password, and can also store the user's note.
 The server is also able to send their [Tanker credentials](https://tanker.io/docs/latest/guide/server/?language=javascript#tanker_users) (ID and Token) to authenticated users.

 ### Run